Electric Vehicle Rebates

 Details: The federal government is offering a refund on your taxes of up to $7,500.
 This is a refund; not simply a deduction.
-In other words, if you’ve paid at least that much in federal taxes on a new electric vehicle in the year you purchase it, you may be able to to get up to $7,500 back.
+In other words, if you’ve paid at least that much in federal taxes in the year you purchase the EV, you may be able to to get up to $7,500 back.

 This page is not tax advice.
 Please consult a tax professional to see if you can claim the federal tax incentive.